ossd-s24/add-on-activity/team_c.md

    - Derogatory Language

 7. If a person working with the content of this repository runs into problems or has questions, what can they do?
    They can post on the [add-ons community forum](https://discourse.mozilla.org/c/add-ons/development/) or ask in the [Add-ons channel](https://chat.mozilla.org/#/room/#addons:mozilla.org) on [Mozilla's Matrix instance](https://wiki.mozilla.org/Matrix).

+## Part 4

+   1. What is the homepage for the extension?
+   2. What is the license under which the extension is distributed?
+   3. Can you find a code repository for this extension?
+   4. Is the extension that you picked an open source project?
+   5. Can you find information about how many different users contribute to this project?
+If so, specify how many.
+   6. If the extension is an open source extension, is it open to contributions?
+If so, how did the mantainers communicate that fact?